Eric is a former football player, former youth football coach, and lifelong student of the game.

 Middle linebackers must be tough and fearless.
 Many 4-3 defensive schemes are set up to get him in a position to make plays.
 He has a target on his back and every offensive player is gunning for him.
 He will face double-teams, crackbacks, and traps, all specifically designed to put him on the ground.
 Taking out the middle linebacker goes a long way toward successfully running the football.

-Middle linebackers must range from sideline to sideline and chase down faster running backs.
-The must have the speed to cover backs out of the backfield or drop back into deep zones.
+Middle linebackers must range from sideline to sideline and chase down much faster backs.
+They must have the speed to cover backs out of the backfield or drop back into deep zones.

 After all of that, when he finally gets to the ball carrier, he'd better make it count.
 Some of the hardest hitters in NFL history played middle linebacker, and their ability to intimidate opponents was no insignificant part of their success.